michaelcale/books/books/go/0220-channels-select/070-testing-if-channel-has-data.md

 SOId: 801000tb
 ---

-Receiving on a channel blocks if there is no data in the channel
+Receiving on a channel blocks if there is no data in the channel.

 What if you don't want to block?